How to Clean a Ceiling Fan (Without a Dust Storm)

 Once the power is off, take a moment to protect the area directly underneath the fan.
 Lay down an old sheet or a drop cloth to catch any dust and debris that falls.
 This simple prep step will save you from having to vacuum or mop your entire floor afterward.
 Grab a sturdy step stool or ladder so you can comfortably reach the blades without overextending yourself.

-Step 2: Capture Dust with the Pillowcase Trick
+Step 2: Use the Pillowcase Trick to Trap Dust

 Here’s a cleaning hack you’ll wish you knew sooner: the pillowcase trick.
 This is the best way to remove that thick layer of dust without sending it flying all over your room.
 Just take an old pillowcase and slip it over one of the fan blades, covering it completely.